eXascaleInfolab/TSM-Bench/README.md

 python3 tsm_eval.py --systems all --queries all --datasets d1
 ```

-### Query Execution (Online)
+### Query Workload (Online)

 This workload requires two servers: the first one serves as a host machine to deploy the systems (similar as above) and the second one runs as a client to generate writes and queries.

-To configure the second server:
+#### Client Setup

-1. Clone this repo
+- Clone this repo
-2. Install dependencies:
+- Install dependencies:

     ```bash
     sh systems/install_dependencies.sh
     ```
-3. Install the systems client libraries
+- Install the system libraries

     ```bash
     sh systems/install_exta_lib.sh
     ```
+#### Query Execution
-4. Run the system on the host server
+- Run the system on the host server

    ```bash
    cd systems/{system}
    sh launch.sh
    ```
-5. Execute the online query using the --host flag (see examples below).
+- Execute the online query using the --host flag (see examples below).

-6. Stop the system on the host server
+- Stop the system on the host server
    ```bash
    sh stop.sh
    ```